aku286/browser/README.md

 ## License

-This project is for educational purposes.
+Ths project is for educational purposes.